+PIC18F6310/6410/8310/8410 devices have three CCP (Capture/Compare/PWM) modules, labelled CCP1, CCP2 and CCP3.
+All modules implement standard Capture, Compare and Pulse-Width Modulation (PWM) modes.

-PIC18F2420/2520/4420/4520 devices all have two CCP (Capture/Compare/PWM) modules.
-Each module contains a 16-bit register which can operate as a 16-bit Capture register, a 16-bit Compare register or a PWM Master/Slave Duty Cycle register.
+Each CCP module contains a 16-bit register which can operate as a 16-bit Capture register, a 16-bit Compare register or a PWM Master/Slave Duty Cycle register.
+For the sake of clarity, all CCP module operation in the following sections is described with respect to CCP2, but are equally applicable to CCP1 and CCP3.